getty-zig/getty.so/docs/user-guide/tutorial/setup.md

 # Setup

-First things first, we need to set up a new project to work in.
+To begin, we need to set up a new project to work in.

-1. Create a new Zig project called `getty-learn`:
+1. Create a Zig project called `getty-learn`:

     ```sh title="Shell session"
     mkdir getty-learn